Hitomi Honda: 2024–present: Graduation from AKB48 and debut with Say My Name

 Her graduation concert was held on 26 January 2024, at Pacifico Yokohama, and she held her graduation and last theater live performance at the AKB48 Theater on 28 January 2024.
-Honda left Mama & Son Entertainment on May 1, 2024.
+Honda left Mama & Son Entertainment on 1 May 2024.

-On September 13, 2024, Honda was announced as the final member of the 7-member South Korean girl group Say My Name.
+On 13 September 2024, Honda was announced as the final member of the 7-member South Korean girl group Say My Name.
 She was named as the leader of the group during the group's debut showcase on October 15.
 The group officially debuted the next day with an eponymous EP and "WaveWay" as its lead single.

 Personal life

+Honda was born on 6 October 2001 at Tochigi Prefecture, Japan.
 Honda's family consists of her mother, father, and an elder brother and sister.
 She is a fan of the Utsunomiya Brex basketball team, and from 4th to 6th grade she took part in their cheerleading school.

 AKB48 General Election Placements

 Since her debut in 2014, Honda has taken part in sixth edition of AKB48's annual general election.
 This is her ranking placement :